henriquewallace/henriquewallace/README.md

 <h1 id="-about-me-">💫 About Me:</h1>
 <p>🔭 I&#39;m currently working at TownSq, a global leader company in community management, as a Junior Software
-    Engineer III, focused on full-stack development using the following stacks: TypeScript, Angular +15, Java, Spring Boot, PostgreSQL, AWS.<br>👯‍♂️ I&#39;m looking to collaborate on open-source projects.<br>🤝 I&#39;m looking for help with how can I be more active here on GitHub and how to collaborate in open-source.<br>🌱 I&#39;m currently learning Queues on RabbitMQ.<br>💬 Ask me about front-end principles, Angular, TypeScript, state management, and unit testing.
-(I&#39;m not sure if I&#39;ll have your answer, but I&#39;ll definitely help you find out).<br>⚡️ Fun fact: I was a CAD Designer at Stellantis (old FCA) before transitioning to IT.</p>
+    Engineer III, focused on full-stack development using the following stacks: Java, Spring Boot, PostgreSQL, AWS.<br>👯‍♂️ I&#39;m looking to collaborate on open-source projects.<br>🤝 I&#39;m looking for help with how can I be more active here on GitHub and how to collaborate in open-source.<br>🌱 I&#39;m currently learning Queues on RabbitMQ.<br>⚡️ Fun fact: I was a CAD Designer at Stellantis (old
+    FCA) before transitioning to IT.</p>
 <h2 id="-socials-">🌐 Socials:</h2>
 <p><a href="https://instagram.com/h__wallace"><img